scionproto-contrib/csnet/README.md

 - Explicit SCION path selection
 - SCION ping tool

-To get started with CSNET follow the building and installation instructions below and afterward continue with the [Getting Started Guide](./docs/getting-started.md).
+To get started with csnet follow the building and installation instructions below and afterward continue with the [Getting Started Guide](./docs/getting-started.md).

 ## Requirements